WilliXL/willixl.github.io/_posts/2024-12-22-startup_philosophies_2024.md

 ## Distribution Distribution Distribution

-The quote has been beaten to death but I'll repeat it anyways: "First time founders worry about product.
-Second time founders worry about distribution" - Justin Kan.
+The quote has been beaten to death but I'll repeat it anyways: "First time founders are obsessed with product.
+Second time founders are obsessed with distribution." - Justin Kan.

 Not that I'm a second time founder but I do feel this very acutely now.
 I'll point out some very salient examples.